openwsn-berkeley/nrf-sync/README.md

 # nrf-sync 📡

 `nrf-sync` is an application that allows you to toggle high a pin on two different nRF52840 DK boards for a certain amount of time in perfect sync.
 For this, one of the boards (the transmitter) sends a radio packet and after a configurable amount of time (the offset) toggles the pin high, while the other (the receiver) receives this packet and toggles its pin high as well.
 The offset is configured so that both pins go high at the exact same time.
+The cool thing is, all of this is done with 0 CPU involvement by using the PPI peripheral to link tasks and events.

 To use the application you need:
 - 2 nRF5280 DK boards